Lyrth/tpt-audio/README.md

 ## Installation
 ### Windows
 1. Clone this repository somewhere on your computer.
-2. Place the `audio` folder from this repo into your Powder installation folder. __Place the folder, not the files within it.__
+2. Place the `audio` folder from this repo into your Powder installation folder. __Place the folder itself, not the files within it.__
 3. Download the SDL libraries.
    - For SDL2, navigate [here](https://www.libsdl.org/download-2.0.php) and download the 32-bit Windows runtime binary [(direct link)](https://www.libsdl.org/release/SDL2-2.0.8-win32-x86.zip). __Always__ choose 32-bit (x86) regardless of your computer type, as TPT is 32-bit.
    - For SDL_mixer, get it [here](https://www.libsdl.org/projects/SDL_mixer/).
 Again, 32-bit Windows runtime binaries [(direct link)](https://www.libsdl.org/projects/SDL_mixer/release/SDL2_mixer-2.0.2-win32-x86.zip).